trustpilot/principles/README.md

 ## Own Your Products

 Take responsibility for your products, internal and external, their artifacts and their service quality.
 Ensure good observability of your products, know the state of your services and when they need attention.
+You are responsible for keeping the products healthy and for knowing what that takes.

 *We do this because the people that build the services know them best.
 We are responsible for what we produce and we're proud of the work we deliver.
 This includes code quality, testing, documentation, infrastructure, monitoring, alerting, availability, and disaster recovery.*